-Around 15 million people in England suffer with a long-term health condition, with around four million of those people being elderly.
+Around 15 million people in England suffer with a long-term health condition, with around four million elderly cases.
 The challenges posed by individuals with health conditions are so great that they could represent the healthcare equivalent to climate change, and they have put a real strain on the NHS.

-There is a long list of physical health conditions which are very common in older people within the UK; but with medical advances happening every day, the senior members of your family now have the tools they need to deal with these conditions and make them manageable.
+There is a long list of physical health conditions which are very common in older people; but with medical advances happening every day, the senior members of your family now have the tools they need to deal with these conditions and make them manageable.

 Dementia is a term used to describe a range of conditions effecting the brain.
 The four common types of dementia are: Alzheimer’s disease, vascular dementia, frontotemporal and dementia with Lewy bodies.